SEN & Disability

 The class teacher, alongside other support staff and sometimes the SENCO, plan an appropriately differentiated curriculum for children with additional needs to ensure high quality teaching and learning with effective support and resources.
 This may include strategies and adaptations in class, small group interventions and/ or individual support.

 All children on the SEN register will have some provision that is additional to or different from their peers in order to maximise their progress.
 This provision is planned to meet the individual needs of each child on the SEN Register, by staff that know the child well.
-For children on the SEN Register, an Individual Provision Map is drawn up by the class teacher in consultation with other staff involved, the child themselves and families.
-This aims to share information about the child to help all staff they have contact with and will reflect strengths/likes, barriers to learning and provision to support the child.
-Targeted and specialist provision can include small group or individual interventions, resources, targeted approaches, personalised curriculum.
+For children on the SEN Register, an Individual Provision Map (IPM) is drawn up by the class teacher in consultation with other staff involved, the child themselves and families.
+This aims to share information about the child to help all staff they have contact with and will reflect strengths/likes, challenges/needs and the provision that is in place to support the child.
+Universal provision outlines strategies that are in place for the child within the classroom.
+Targeted and specialist provision can include small group or individual interventions, more specialised resources, targeted approaches or details of a personalised curriculum.

 Our SEN provision follows a graduated approach of Assess, Plan, Do, Review on at least a termly basis, often more frequently.
-Following each cycle, personalised plans are reviewed and amended and provision is adapted.
+Following each cycle, plans are reviewed and amended and provision is adapted.
 Attainment and progress are closely tracked by the Senior Leadership Team and the SEN Register is reviewed as part of this process.
-This means that individual targets or next steps for pupils are set and communicated to children and parents, plans are carried out, then reviewed regularly using evidence gathered of the impact of any interventions or adaptations in place.
-Key assessments support staff including the SENCO to ensure children are on track to meet targets and that planning accurately addresses need.
+This means that provision and next steps for pupils are agreed and communicated to children and parents, plans are carried out, then reviewed regularly using evidence gathered of the impact of any interventions or adaptations in place.
+A range of assessments and observations, support staff including the SENCO to ensure children are on track to meet targets and that planning accurately addresses need.
 Plans are then evaluated to inform next steps.
-Parents of children on the SEN register are involved in this process at parents’ evenings (where the SENCO is also available to meet with parents of children on the SEN Register) and at assertive mentoring reviews when children review learning individually with their teacher, and parents have an opportunity to review their file which documents this process.
-Where it is considered by all parties to be of benefit, the classteacher and/or SENCO and parent may meet at any point in the year in addition to these times.
-For children whose needs meet criteria for additional top up funding, annual (or in Early Years, termly) reviews often take place which include key staff, parents/carers and the SENCO, in order to discuss and review progress, provision and next steps.
+Parents of children on the SEN register are involved in this process at parents’ evenings and at assertive mentoring reviews when children review learning individually with their teacher, parents have an opportunity to review their file which documents this process.
+Where it is considered by all parties to be of benefit, the classteacher and/or SENCO and parent may meet to problem solve or review progress.
+For a few children with more complex needs in the Early years, termly reviews take place which include key staff, parents/carers and the SENCO, in order to discuss and review progress, provision and next steps.

 In a small number of cases, where a child with SEND is not making expected progress in spite of every possible step having been taken to identify, assess and meet the needs of the child, it may be appropriate to consider requesting an EHC (Education, Health and Care Plan) assessment.